 So, if we wanted to re-size all the blocks, we’d have to subtract all the seam allowances first.
 Then we could re-size the units.
 And then we’d need to add back the seam allowances.
 Maybe one day I’ll take the time to do all that, but not at this point.
 It is a lot of work, and I have a long list of projects that I still want to make!
 Going back and adjusting old projects is not my favorite thing to do.

-So instead, I’ve come up with two “cheat sheets” for how to turn these blocks into larger quilts.
+I’ve come up with two “cheat sheets” for how to turn these blocks into larger quilts.
 These are done with some rough math.
 So, while the sizing is perfect, the fabric requirements are not exact.
 If you buy the fabric listed in the fabric requirements, you should have plenty of fabric.
 Each 9-block mini quilt was made with five 1/3 yard cuts of fabric.
 So I used that same math – each nine blocks needs 1/3 yard of each of the five fabrics.
-However, you might be able to be more judicious with your cutting, and so you’ll likely have some fabric leftover at the end.
+You might be able to be more judicious with your cutting, meaning you’ll have some fabric leftover at the end.
 You can always use this for backing or binding fabric if you like, or add it to your fabric stash.

 If you scroll all the way down, you’ll find a link to download the PDF with both of these sizing documents.